-- Ensure that the cooling lines are properly clamped and that the cooling lines are tight.
+- Ensure that the cooling lines are correctly clamped and that the cooling lines are tight.
 Check for leaks.
-Check the condition of all pipes. - · Inspect the water pumps for coolant leaks.
+Check the condition of all pipes. - Inspect the water pumps for coolant leaks.

 Note: The water pump seal is lubricated by coolant in the cooling system.
-It is normal for a small amount of leakage to occur as the engine cools down and the parts contract.
+A small amount of leakage is normal as the engine cools down and the parts contract.